-Another benefit to the more mild winters in Athens is the ability to walk around the city without feeling the urge to rush inside before you become uncomfortably cold.
+Another benefit to the more mild winters is the ability to walk around the city center of Athens without feeling the urge to rush inside before you become uncomfortably cold.
 There are many walks in the city that offer interesting surroundings and beautiful views of the Greek national capital.

 If you’re looking for an atmospheric walk, I suggest heading to the Thissio neighborhood.
 Located west of the Monastiraki neighborhood and the Acropolis, Thissio is a lovely historic neighborhood in the city with the Acropolis on full show.

-The neighborhood is full of neo-classic buildings, outdoor cafes with heaters, musicians, artisan stands, cozy restaurants and cafes, and the perfect place to take a stroll with ancient views surrounding you.
+The neighborhood is full of neo-classic buildings, outdoor cafes with heaters, musicians, artisan stands, street art, cozy restaurants and cafes, and the perfect place to take a stroll with ancient views surrounding you.

 Locals love coming to Thissio to walk their dogs, take in the city, breathe life, and catch up with good company.

 So far you’re probably learning that there’s a theme here, Greeks love to eat good food, enjoy different types of drinks, and socialize.
 This leads to one of the next best things to do in Athens in winter; enjoy coffee and dessert.

 Coffee and Greek culture go hand in hand and also have a relationship tracing its roots back to the Ottoman Empire.
 So with such a deep history, Greece has been given a lot of time to really get creative.

 You’ll find numerous spots throughout the city with extravagant desserts, all sorts of specialty coffees, and themed menus with whimsical decorations to the nines.
 If you’re visiting during the Christmas or holiday winter period and would love to experience these cafes, you’re in for a treat.
 My recommendations are: